A short introduction to the local art scene. Check our blogs for news from the art world.

 There is a yearly artfestival at the end of May.

-And there is also a lot of street art around.
+There is a lot of street art around.
 Go to Christiania, Outer Nørrebro and at the old ship yard at Refshaleøen, for some of the best spots.
-If you wants to do your own work, you can by cheap spray cans in Christiania at sneak freak.
+If you wants to do your own work, you can by cheap spray cans in Christiania at Sneak Freak.

 Insta tags: #cphstreetart #streetartcph #copenhagengrafitti.